 Check Prices for Song Saa Private Island in Koh Rong

-Sofitel Moorea La Ora Beach Resort, Moorea Island, French Polynesia
+Sofitel Kia Ora Moorea Beach Resort, Moorea Island, French Polynesia

 What’s Unique: On the northeastern coast of Moorea overlooking Tahiti, Sofitel Moorea occupies a coveted spot on one of the island’s most beautiful white-sand beaches.
 Snorkeling is popular here, and overwater-bungalow guests often have to shoo aside fish when climbing into the water from their private terraces.
 The bungalows—with glass floor panels, daybeds, stunning stone-tiled rain showers, and lavish bath amenities—define modern luxury with the French sophistication the Sofitel brand is known for.

 Over-the-Top Services: You can book a lobster dinner right on the seashore.
-The resort’s K restaurant, with views of Tahiti and the peaceful lagoon, presents Te Vahine (The Woman), a Polynesian dance performance.
-Snorkeling-gear rental is free during your stay.
+Once a week the resort’s K restaurant, with views of Tahiti and the peaceful lagoon, presents a Polynesian showcase—an evening of celebration, Polynesian food and drink, and a traditional dance performance.

-Check Prices for Sofitel Moorea Ia Ora Beach Resort in Maharepa
+Check Prices for Sofitel Moorea Ia Ora Beach Resort in Maharepa, Moorea

 Cocoa Island By COMO, South Male Atoll, Maldives